OfficeDev/teams-toolkit/templates/ts/default-bot/README.md

 2. In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.
 3. Press F5 to start debugging which launches your app in Teams using a web browser.
 Select `Debug (Edge)` or `Debug (Chrome)`.
 4. When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.
-5. You will receive a welcome message from the bot, or start typing anything to get a response.
+5. You will receive a welcome message from the bot, and you can send anything to the bot to get an echoed response.

 **Congratulations**!
 You are running an application that can now interact with users in Teams: